Eden Jessie (McCulloch)

 Faced with a complete stoppage, the Lucas directors backed off.
 A notice was issued discontinuing the system.
 “VICTORY!
 BEDAUX SYSTEM SMASHED!” ran the headline in the Daily Worker on 29 January 1932.
 One of the Communist engineering workers in the factory who had encouraged Jessie was raised on the shoulders of the masses of workers at a dinner hour celebratory meeting.
 So jubilant were the women that normal working was almost impossible that day and they poured out of the factory, “released from work shortly before the usual hour”, singing their hearts out as they went.

 After things calmed down and during major cut backs at the firm, Jessie was victimised by the management at Lucas and lost her job.
 She spent some time trying to get and keep other employment.
-But she received victimization pay from the T&G and a gold medal from Ernest Bevin.
+But she received victimization pay from the T&G and the TUC's organising and recruitment gold medal from Ernest Bevin.
 More solidly, having joined the Communist Party during the strike, she was sent by it to Moscow.
 In later years, she was to tell her daughter-in-law: “I went there but I couldn't tell anyone where I was going; nobody knew where I was for two years.”

 What seems to have happened is that she was sent to help rally Soviet women workers in the construction of Moscow’s Metro.
 Although she was a tiny woman, she was quite strong physically, so it was not a device for show.
 Such interventions, based on the notion that the work ethic of British and other foreign workers would somehow rub off, did not really pay off, largely due to language difficulties as much as anything else.